egaba/ember-yup/README.md

 $ ember install ember-yup
 ```

-After you've installed, `import * as yup from 'yup';` in your controllers, components, etc.
+After installing, `import * as yup from 'yup';` in your controllers, components, etc.

 ## Using the yup library

 Demo: https://egaba88.github.io/ember-yup/#/validate-model

-Here's an example where we validate form data before creating a record.
+Here's an example where we validate form data before creating a user.

 ```js
 import Controller from '@ember/controller';